shiroyasha/blog-source/source/posts/2018-11-18-one-year-since-i-started-working-remotely.html.md

 not necessarily the best course of action you can take.
 Spending 16 hours one day on a technical issue and taking it lighter the other days can be more efficient then artificially limiting it to 8 hours everyday.
 Some issues demand long uninterrupted sessions, other issues don't.
-Spread your time intelligently.
+Spread your time wisely.

 - Work from outside or from a coffee shop.
-These settings can increase your focus for writing oriented tasks such as writing documentation or a blog article.
+These settings can increase your focus for writing oriented tasks such as writing documentation or a blog post.
 This advice needs to come with a warning &mdash; engineering, operations, and videoconferencing are generally ill suited for working from a crowd.